 7) The Little Mermaid In Winter –

-Therefore its probably not the best attraction to see in Copenhagen in winter, unless you want to freeze walking to view it!
-Therefore since I’d also heard many people say that they were underwhelmed by the statue I decided to give it a miss on my own visit to the city.
+Therefore, a visit is probably not one of the top things to do in Copenhagen in winter, unless you want to freeze walking to view it!
+Therefore, since I’d also heard many people say that they were underwhelmed by the statue, I decided to give it a miss on my own visit to the city.

 Lik this post?
 PIN FOR LATER: